-At the risk of contradicting everything you have probably been taught, I would strongly advice that you do not multitask.
+At the risk of contradicting everything you have probably been taught, I strongly advise you not to multitask.

-Having too many tasks at hand as a student will affect your level of productivity and academic performance.
-It is best if you stick to a task at a time and ensure you see to its completion before taking on a new one.
+Having too many tasks at hand as a student will affect your productivity and academic performance.
+Sticking to a task at a time and ensuring you complete it before taking on a new one is best.

-Multitasking is a thief that slowly robs you of the ability to focus on a particular task and to get it done.
+Multitasking is a thief that slowly robs you of the ability to focus on a particular task and get it done.
 Multitasking is like opening several tabs, naming them, and never fully working on any.
-In the end, you will find yourself exhausted with nothing to show for it.
+Ultimately, you will find yourself exhausted with nothing to show for it.

-To improve time management in your academic pursuit, its best to avoid multitasking on too many things, it can lead to too much stress which can lead to breakdown physically.
+To improve time management in your academic pursuit, it’s best to avoid multitasking on too many things; it can lead to too much stress and a physical breakdown.